[Author's Note -- the name Paquette calls Jehan is Old French for "blond ruler" :) ]

 He stopped before he left the square, and tipped his hand to them as he was without a hat.
 "Good gentlemen, if you would lock up that trash," He indicated Andry, "I would greatly appreciate it.
 Ah, and make that an order from the king."
 He aimed his last words at Andry.
 Then he disappeared into the night.

-Only a moment later, as the soldiers were looking to Andry for the other information they wanted, a large gypsy who had been nearby and heard the commotion lumbered out of an alleyway and grabbed Andry's arm, nearly breaking it, and dragged him off.
+they wanted, a large gypsy who had been nearby and heard the commotion lumbered out of an alleyway and grabbed Andry's arm, nearly breaking it, and dragged him off.

 The soldiers just stood there dumbly, realizing that they had just lost their only informant.